Natalia Martínez: 2016

-and qualified to the 2017 FIVB Women's Junior World Championship lead by Martínez who won the Most Valuable Player.
+and qualified to the 2017 FIVB Women's Junior World Championship led by Martínez who won the Most Valuable Player.
 She later guided her U18 national team to qualify for the 2017 FIVB Girls' World Championship and the gold medal in the NORCECA Youth Championship being awarded Most Valuable Player and Best Scorer.

 2017

 Martínez played the 2017 FIVB U20 World Championship were her team could only rank 11th, and the 2017 FIVB U23 World Championship in Ljubljana, Slovenia, losing 2-4 the bronze medal to Bulgaria.
-She won the 2017 FIVB U18 World Championship silver medal when her team lost 1-3 to Italy in the final match.
+She won the 2017 FIVB U18 World Championship silver medal when her team lost 1–3 to Italy in the final match.
 She won the U23 tournament gold medal played in the 2017 Bolivarian Games.